-Under the Energy Efficiency and Conservation Block Grant (EECBG) program, the U.S. Department of Energy (DOE) provided block grants to local governments to create jobs through clean energy projects.
-This program was funded under the 2009 American Reinvestment and Recovery Act (Recovery Act) and represents the largest nationwide direct investment in energy efficiency and renewable energy technologies at the community level in U.S. history.
-This unprecedented $3.2 billion investment rapidly increased the number of communities directly engaged with DOE on programs that increase renewable energy capacity, technical knowledge, and deployment of energy efficiency projects at the local level.
+Through the 2009 American Recovery and Reinvestment Act (Recovery Act), the U.S. Department of Energy's (DOE's) Energy Efficiency and Conservation Block Grant (EECBG) Program provided $3.2 billion in block grants to cities, communities, states, U.S. territories, and Indian tribes to develop, promote, implement, and manage energy efficiency and conservation projects that ultimately created jobs.
+The EECBG program represents the largest nationwide direct investment in energy efficiency and renewable energy technologies at the community level in U.S. history, rapidly increasing the number of communities directly engaged with DOE on programs that increased renewable energy capacity, technical knowledge, and deployment of energy efficiency projects at the local level.

 EECBG Projects by State

 Find information on local, community-level EECBG projects using this interactive U.S. map.